ViscousPot/zmk-dongle/README.md

-# Proteus ZMK Config (with dongle)
+# Board in the Shell ZMK Config (with dongle)

-> This firmware repository is a fork of the original project found at [aroum/zmk-enki42-dongle](https://github.com/aroum/zmk-enki42-dongle).
-A huge thank you to the original creators, their excellent work is the basis for the repository and the current firmware is largely **exactly the same**.
+> This repo is a fork of [aroum/zmk-enki42-dongle](https://github.com/aroum/zmk-enki42-dongle).
+Huge thanks to the original creators, their work is the basis for this repository.

-The config allows you to use 3 n!n, one for the dongle, one for the left half, one for the right half.
-Using a dongle significantly increases battery life.
-The dongle can be any device on the nRF52840.
+ZMK config for **Board in the Shell**.
+Uses 3 nRF52840 controllers: one dongle, one left half, one right half.
+The dongle is the central and the halves are peripherals, which is much better for battery life.
+See the [ZMK Power Profiler](https://zmk.dev/power-profiler).

-Check out [ZMK Power Profiler](https://zmk.dev/power-profiler) to see the effect a dongle can have.
-In a dongle setup, the dongle is the central and both your halves are peripherals!
+Project homepage: https://bits.viscouspotenti.al/ - model files, full instructions, and the pipeline for building new firmware.

-The default config contains my own personal daily-driver layout but feel free to change it out for your own :)
+The default keymap is my daily driver layout, swap it out for your own.

-This is a config for **Proteus**, but you can use it with corne or any other compatible keyboard.

-## Changes
-- Added **settings_reset** to `build.yaml`
-- Changed the **board name** to `Proteus`
-- Disabled **sleep** for both halves
-- Changed the **keymap**

 ## Install

-Before flashing this firmware, flash the [setting reset firmware](https://zmk.dev/docs/troubleshooting#split-keyboard-halves-unable-to-pair) into all 3 controllers.
+Before flashing this firmware, flash the [settings reset firmware](https://zmk.dev/docs/troubleshooting#split-keyboard-halves-unable-to-pair) into all 3 controllers.
 Then flash this firmware on 3 devices.
 If the halves do not connect themselves, try pressing the reset buttons on the dongle and keyboards.

 ## Credit

-* [@aroum](https://github.com/aroum/zmk-enki42-dongle) entirely for all the firmware contained!
+- [@aroum](https://github.com/aroum/zmk-enki42-dongle) for the original firmware